Home » Baking Recipes » Biscuits » Tiger Nut Chocolate Chip Cookies: Vegan, Gluten Free & So Chufa Good

 Simple and quick to make, these tiger nut chocolate chip cookies are crisp on the outside, chewy on the inside and fudgy in the middle.
-They have the added bonus of being vegan and gluten free.
+They have the added bonus of being vegan, comparatively healthy and gluten free.

 One of my most exciting Christmas presents this year was some tiger nut flour from CT.
 I’m easily pleased.
 It resulted in a flurry of baking.
 These tiger nut chocolate chip cookies were one of the delights I conjured up.